 Overlooking Pain Management

-Neglecting to include pain management preferences is a mistake.
+It is a mistake to neglect to include pain management preferences.
 Pain management options vary widely and should align with personal comfort levels.
 Clear instructions regarding acceptable pain relief methods provide guidance to healthcare providers and proxies.

 Incomplete Execution